dhmunro/dudley/README.md

-Dudley layouts are completely transparent - you know exactly where your data is being stored, and how much you will need to read back in order to locate any variable you wrote.
+Dudley layouts are completely transparent - you know exactly where your data is being stored, and how much you will need to read back in order to locate any data array you wrote.
 If you will always read back the entire stream you have written, this is not a very important feature.
-An example would be a python pickle - there isn't any harm in an opaque format, because you can only use it to completely restore everything in the pickle.
 However, a modern simulation may store many terabytes of data, and you very likely will later want to focus on much smaller subsets - if you need to read the entire stream in order to locate the part you want, you won't be happy.
 Dudley lets you design large data layouts that you can access efficiently.
 Since a layout is a human readable text file, Dudley also provides a means to easily share small data sets.

 ## Namespaces

 Dudley has three kinds of named objects: data types, parameters, and variables.
+(A variable can be a data array or a group or a list.)
 There is only one global data type namespace for the entire file, but every struct (compound data type) and group (dict) has its own parameter and variable namespaces.
 The grammar completely determines the context of all symbolic names.
 There are no reserved words in Dudley; you are free to use whatever names you please.
 Punctuation characters completely determine the context of all names.

 Symbolic names in the Dudley language must be legal variable names in C or Python, that is begin with A-Za-z_ and continue with either those